 Is transferring a pension a good idea?

-If you’re thinking about transferring a current pension into a new personal pension plan or self-invested personal pension (SIPP), we’ve set out seven key questions for you to consider.
+If you’re thinking about transferring a current pension into a new workplace pension or personal pension, stakeholder pension, or self-invested personal pension (SIPP), we’ve set out some key questions for you to consider.

 1. Will the new pension be more expensive than my existing one?